 Classics Department Funding for Current Graduate Students

-Charles P. Segal Fellowships for Reseach and Travel
+Charles P. Segal Fellowships for Research and Travel (Application for Winter and Spring Break Travel 2021/2022 due Dec.
+3, 2021)

 Department fellowships are available for graduate students to pursue research related to the discipline.
 Students are asked to seek funding outside the department before applying for Segal funds.
 The maximum award is $4,000; preference is given to first-time applicants.
-There is a limited amount of funding and not all proposals will be funded in competitive years.
-Research is usually conducted in the summer, and is often preliminary to advanced projects.
-(If you are interested in funding for a time period other than summer, please contact Teresa Wu.)
+There is a limited amount of funding and not all proposals will be funded in competitive application cycles.
+Research is usually conducted in the summer, and is often preliminary to advanced projects; interested students can pursue winter break or spring break travel as well.
+Note that students can receive only one Segal grant per academic year.
 Recipients write about their experiences in the department newsletter, Nota Bene.
 Students can peruse previous issues for examples of past projects.
 Applications require a statement of purpose, a detailed budget, and two letters of recommendation from faculty (consisting of at least one substantial paragraph).
-Applications are typically due in early March.
+Applications for winter and spring break travel are due in December, and applications for summer travel are due in early March.
 Please contact the Department Administrator, Teresa Wu, with questions.
+Please reference the Provost's current travel guidance for updated information.

 The department will normally fund up to four conferences for each graduate student, as follows:

-The department will fund two trips to the Society for Classical Studies: one conference at which a student is delivering a paper, and one conference at which a student is on the job market.
+The department will fund two trips to the Society for Classical Studies/Archaeological Institute of America annual conference: one conference at which a student is delivering a paper, and one conference at which a student is on the job market.
 Coverage for students giving papers will be for a maximum of three nights at the conference hotel, airfare, registration, and ground transportation.
 Coverage for job candidates will be for a maximum of four nights at the conference hotel, airfare, registration, and ground transportation.

 The department will fund attendance at two other conferences: one international (not to exceed $2,500), and one domestic (not to exceed $1,500).
 Coverage includes airfare, registration, accommodations, and ground transportation.